ppryanichek/100-days-of-code/log.md

 It takes a lot of time, even if it feels like you haven't done anything yet......

+### Day 43: November 26, Tuesday

+**Today`s Progress**:

+😌Today I learned how to:
+* execute a project using Maven
+* connect a DB to a project
+* use DriverManager
+* create a statement
+* execute the query

+Also learned about query types.

+Solved the problem using Stream API 🎉

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)